flounders/lambdaPass/README.md

 lambdaPass offers basic password management.
 More features will be added over time and upon request.

+## Dependencies

+You will need the C headers for GPGME.
+On Ubuntu you can install this dependency by running `sudo apt-get install libgpgme11-dev`, but other package managers will obviously be different.
+Other dependencies are aeson, h-gpgme and optparse-applicative which Cabal will install for you using the commands below.

 ## Build

 To build lambdaPass do the following: